FrankHossfeld/sema4g/README.md

 SEMA4G helps you to manage asynchronous server calls.

 You get:
-- InitComand that will be executed at the beginning
+- InitCommand that will be executed at the beginning
--
+- FinalCommand that will be executed after all commands have completed
+- AsyncCommand to do aasynchronous call
+- SyncCommand to do synchronous call

+To start, download the latest release and add the sema4g-x.x.x.jar to your classpath.